Skip to main content

 The strengths and needs of a person are discussed by the person and her supporters.

-The person’s abilities are based on what she can do both alone and with supports.
+The person’s abilities are based on what she can do both alone and with support.

-The person can modify the supports she needs and the supporters who provide these over the course of her life, as she continues to learn and develop decisionmaking skills.
+The person can modify the support she needs and the supporters who provide these over the course of her life as she continues to learn and develop decision-making skills.

 Source: ACLU